 4. Zion National Park

-Zion National Park is contains even more canyons to hike through.
-If you’re brave hike the rim at Angel’s Landing which has big drop offs on either side of the trail; it’s not recommended if you have a fear of heights.
+Zion National Park contains even more canyons to hike through.
+If you’re brave hike the rim at Angel’s Landing which has big drop-offs on either side of the trail; it’s not recommended if you have a fear of heights.

 Chris talks about these destinations in more depth in episodes 15-18 of the Amateur Traveler.

 How Long Will This South West Road Trip Take?
 (And how can I extend it?)

 This Southwest America road trip itinerary can take around five days depending on how fast you move.

 For those with more time, detour to see: